claymfischer/ontogeny/README.md

 This will return the average characters in each column.
 Used in a pipe.

+**numColumns** `numColumns file.tsv`

+Returns the number of columns in a tab-separated file.

+**maxColumns** `cat file.tsv | maxColumns`

+Returns the highest number of columns found in a tab-separated file.

+**minColumns**

+Returns the lowest number of columns found in a tab-separted file.

 <a name="format"></a>
 Tab-separated data can be difficult to read if the rows vary in character length.
 Here's an example of using the format alias.
 Note that to align this, a character needs to be placed in columns or rows with blanks.
 This will insert a period (.) character.
 Seeing it aligned can be easier to read than coloring the columns.